ipfs/kubo/docs/config.md

 Mountpoint for `/ipns/`.

 - `FuseAllowOther`
-Sets the fuse allow other option on the mountpoint.
+Sets the FUSE allow other option on the mountpoint.

 ## `SupernodeRouting`
 Deprecated.